 In the modern NFL, the safety position is becoming the ultimate chess piece.
-The versatility and all-around utility required to play the position effectively is daunting.
-But at the same time, prospects who have the necessary abilities can be greatly rewarded.
+The versatility and all-around utility required to play the position effectively are daunting.
+But at the same time, prospects with the necessary abilities can be greatly rewarded.
 What does the 2024 NFL Draft safety class have to offer NFL teams?

 Ranking the Safeties in the 2024 NFL Draft

 It’s too early to provide any referendums on the 2023 NFL Draft safety class.
 There’s a chance the group could exceed expectations.
 However, evaluators were generally on the same wavelength in calling it a weaker class than normal.